White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Problem: Wedding bands aren't removed.
 To rhodium plate, need to leave ring for 3-5 days.
 Psychologically difficult.

-Solution: Recast both rings into yellow gold.
+Solution: Recast both rings into yellow.
 Only paid for labor.

 Lesson: For rings you never remove, yellow or rose is better.
 White requires regular maintenance.